-The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for children based on an assessment of the risk of tooth decay for each child.
+The specialist told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
+The service would also highlight any treatment or prevention required when they referred the patient back to the general dentist to ensure prevention was in place.

-The dentists told us they discussed smoking, alcohol consumption and diet with patients during appointments.
+The specialist told us they discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.